allegro/allegro.tech/_posts/2016-12-09-advances-in-information-retrieval.md

 categories not chosen by a user, LinkedIn on their special job or skill search case, and estimating user skills reputation, Microsoft Research on online testing and data processing issues in information retrieval.
 There were a few small companies presenting on difference between academic/research work and industry deployment and how to start business after working in research.
-And of course there was our presentation about visual recommendation use case in Allegro.
+And of course there was our presentation about visual recommendation use case at Allegro.

 We showed a systematic way step by step from the idea of using visual data in recommendations to deployment and